-The purpose of this report is to present the data from the Child Abuse Investigator's Report Forms for 1998, and compare the data to the findings of the previous years, focusing on Los Angeles County.
-In addition to Los Angeles County, the Counties of San Diego, Orange and Ventura which are comparable in population and are geographically close are examined.
-Counties with at least 15 reported cases for children with developmental disabilities were included in last year's report.
-For this year we included counties with 120 reports or more, due to the dramatic increase in reports.
-Fifty-six of the 58 counties in California identified children with disabilities in 1998's report of substantiated cases.
-Thirteen reported 120 or more cases.
+The purpose of this report is to present the data from the Child Abuse Investigator's Report Forms for 1997, and compare the data to the findings of the previous years, focusing on Los Angeles County.
+In addition to Los Angeles County, the Counties of San Diego and Orange, which are comparable in population and are geographically close, are examined.
+Counties with at least 15 reported cases for children with developmental disabilities are included.
+Out of 58 counties in California, only 5 reported 15 or more Seventeen counties reported no cases. children with developmental disabilities as abuse victims.